markiyanbest/ohio-script/README.md

 	local oLow = (objectText or ""):lower():gsub("^%s+",""):gsub("%s+$","")
 	if ALL_ITEMS_LOOKUP[pLow] then return ALL_ITEMS_LOOKUP[pLow] end
 	if oLow ~= "" and ALL_ITEMS_LOOKUP[oLow] then return ALL_ITEMS_LOOKUP[oLow] end
-	if IsGunSkin(pLow) then return parentName end
+	return nil
-	if oLow ~= "" and IsGunSkin(oLow) then return objectText end return nil end
+end